Outram, New Zealand

 The original town was formed at a river crossing (ferry then bridge) on a route to the Central Otago goldfields.
-The village was moved following a flood in the late 19th century and relocated to its current location.
-It was the first town in New Zealand to have electric street lights and still has the town's library.
+The village was moved following a flood in the late 19th century and relocated to its current location and still has the town's library.

 From 1877 until 1953, Outram was served by a branch line railway that connected with the Main South Line.
 This line was known as the Outram Branch and it had a relatively unremarkable career.
 Closure came as a result of an almost total absence of traffic caused by the development of road transport during the first half of the 20th century, and today, few remnants of the line are visible.

 Outram's facilities include Outram Volunteer Fire Brigade, Outram Primary School, Outram Library, West Taieri Rugby Club, Church, Memorial Hall, Outram Hotel, a handful of retail outlets including a cafe and some antique shops.
 The West Taieri Cemetery is on the outskirts of the town.
 Outram is administered by Dunedin City Council, and has a reticulated water supply, but no reticulated sewerage.

 Sir John Richardson named the town after Sir James Outram, a British general in the Indian Rebellion of 1857.

 The town was the setting and filming location for New Zealand's first non-documentary "talkie" film, 1935's Down on the Farm.

 The 1982 movie Shaker Run features a brief scene shot in the main street of Outram.